 The pocket holster is designed to — at the risk of being redundant — be carried in your pocket.
-This concealed carry holster style is designed to rest in a pocket without much movement from everyday activity.
+The chief attributes of this concealed carry holster style is meant to securely rest in a pocket without much movement during everyday activity.
+The holster should dissengage and remain in the pocket when drawing the firearm.
 The combination of a chosen firearm, pocket holster, and clothing is paramount so that the firearm does not ‘print’.
 Here are some basic requirements of a pocket holster:

 The holster must remain in the pants when the firearm is drawn.
 Anything else disables the ability for single hand draws and frankly at the very least you will look like Barney Fife.
-Below you will see the ‘hook’ of a leather pocket holster.
-It is designed to catch the upper and outer corner of a pocket and remain in the pocket upon drawing, leaving only the upholstered firearm.
+A ‘hook’ integrated into some leather pocket holsters is designed to catch the upper and outer corner of a pocket and remain in the pocket upon drawing, leaving only the upholstered firearm.

 There are a few kydex pocket holsters in the marketplace.
 I have yet to find that kydex can conform to the individual or conceal like a leather pocket holster can.

 It fits snugly, will not slip out, and last a lifetime